Stronger population growth influencing property sector activity has helped keep Tasmania in second spot on a national ladder of economic performance.

 That was 19.2 per cent above the state's "normal" performance, while it was the only jurisdiction where construction spending did not fall in the September quarter.

-Tasmania was the only state or territory where dwelling starts were ahead of the decade average.
+Tasmania was the only state or territory where dwelling starts were ahead of the decade average (by 10.3 per cent).

-Tasmania had the strongest annual growth in home prices (4.9 per cent).
+Tasmania had the strongest annual growth in home prices and was equal second for employment growth.